ibm-cloud-docs/openshift/update.md

 * `vpn`

 Can I install other plug-ins or add-ons than the default components?
 :   Yes. {{site.data.keyword.openshiftlong_notm}} provides other plug-ins and add-ons that you can choose from to add capabilities to your cluster.
-For example, you might want to enable IBM-managed add-ons in your cluster, such as the Diagnostics and Debug Tool.
+For example, you might want to enable IBM-managed add-ons in your cluster.
 You must update these add-ons separately by following the steps to [update managed add-ons](/docs/openshift?topic=openshift-managed-addons#updating-managed-add-ons).

 ### Managing automatic updates for Fluentd
 {: #logging-up}